Sale Sharks: 2021–Present: The Alex Sanderson era

+The 41-year-old started his senior playing career at Sale Sharks in 1998, after playing junior rugby at local club Littleborough.
+He went on to make 90 appearances for the club, with his leadership qualities earning him the club captaincy.
+Alex was quoted saying "I'm joining a club I know all about from my time here, but things have moved on massively since those days and the opportunity to come back home and achieve something special was just too good to turn down,".
+Sanderson would extend his contract with the club in 2024, resulting in him remaining as director of rugby until the end of the 2026/27 season.

-In the 2020–21 season, the Sharks finished 3rd in the Gallagher Premiership with a points total of 74.
+The Sharks finished 3rd in the Gallagher Premiership.
 A semi-final tie away at Exeter Chiefs resulted in a 40 – 30 loss.

-In the Heineken Champions Cup after finishing Pool A 8th with one point, Sale went on to beat Scarlets away 57 – 14 in the round of 16 setting up a last-eight away tie at La Rochelle resulting in a 45 – 21 defeat.
+In the Heineken Champions Cup after finishing Pool an 8th with one point, Sale went on to beat Scarlets away 57 – 14 in the round of 16 setting up a last-eight away tie at La Rochelle resulting in a 45 – 21 defeat.

 That season saw academy prospects Sam Dugdale, Bevan Rodd, Arron Reed and Raffi Quirke all become first-team regulars.